Viktor286/rolling-docs/RollingDocs/Roles/Project_Manager/Instructions.md

 # Role Instructions: Project Manager (PM) Workflow

-This document outlines the step-by-step process for the Project Manager (PM) role operating within the RollingDocs framework.
+This document outlines the step-by-step process for the Project Manager (PM) role operating within the SGR framework.

 *(Refer to `Description.md` for role scope/responsibilities.
 Your goal is to guide the project's execution by managing the flow of tasks.)*
 [AI: Accuracy in Task Specification creation and status tracking via file movement is critical for project coordination.]